 - Make sure she is eating regular, nourishing meals.You can step in and order food from supermarkets that offer on-line delivery, and help them plan meals ahead by making low maintenance meals for them to keep in the freezer.

-If you feel that you cannot do enough, use Care Sourcer to easily investigate and source care that meets your parent’s specific needs.
+- If you feel that you cannot do enough, use Care Sourcer to easily investigate and source care that meets your parent’s specific needs.
 Care Sourcer’s free service offers a searchable directory of local care agencies.
 If you need care urgently, our team of care experts are also available by telephone to guide you through the process.